gckrol/diolkos/README.md

 Bugfixes are always welcome.
 For features, open a ticket first.
 Forking and running experiments with this code is always appreciated though!

 Note: please license your contributions as MIT.
-This way I can switch to MIT later if the AGPLv3 is a hurdle - or relicense it for companies that are scared of the AGPL.
-That way I could actually get paid for working on open source software.
+This way I can switch to MIT later if the AGPLv3 is a hurdle.

 ## FAQ